 - Analyses of global market trends, with data from 2012, estimates for 2013, and projections of compound annual growth rates (CAGRs) through 2018.

-This report is an update of an earlier BCC Research report published in 2011.
-Its goal is to survey microbial applications in a wide range of fields based on the most recent data, identify the applications that appear to have significant commercial potential in the near- to mid-term and to develop quantitative estimates of their current and/or future sales.
+- Identifications of microbial applications in a wide range of fields, the applications and end uses that appear to have significant commercial potential in the near to mid-term, and quantitative estimates of their current and/or future sales.

 This report addresses the global market for microbes and microbial products used in commercial applications during the period from 2012 through 2018.
 These applications include agricultural, healthcare, manufacturing, energy and environmental applications.

 Viruses are sometimes classified as microbes, but this report excludes them because they are non-living.

 The format of this study includes the following major elements:

 - Market size and segmentation, 2012 to 2018.

 Andrew McWilliams spent more than 25 years as a consultant with Ernst & Young, McKinsey & Company and A.T.
 Kearny focused on manufacturing before segueing into research analysis.
 He has been covering myriad technology categories for BCC Research for more than 15 years.
 McWilliams has a BA from Princeton University and an MA from Harvard University.
 He has worked in more than 40 countries and he resides in the greater Boston area.